laracasts/blog/articles/Benjamin/02-8-ways-laravel-helps-you-write-clean-and-concise-code.md

 }
 ```

-Obviously, under the hood, Laravel does request your database.
-But your code now looks decluttered and cleaner.
+Under the hood, Laravel queries your database.
+But this part is now hidden and your code looks decluttered.

 Learn more on the official documentation: https://laravel.com/docs/routing#implicit-binding

-## Automatic Injection
+## 3. Automatic Injection

 Laravel can magically inject dependencies into your code.
 OK, let me explain, because this sounds way more complicated than it is.